Chester-Gillon/E2E_example_projects/tcpEcho_EK_TM4C1294XL_TI_TivaTM4C1294NCPDT/tcpEcho_readme.txt

    Thus the Tiva IP address no longer shown by the Windows arp command is a result of recovery action taken by the Windows network stack after failed TCP re-transmissions.

 6) The only type of abnormal interrupt which occurs is EMAC_INT_RX_NO_BUFFER, which is the "Receive Buffer Unavailable" bit in the
    Ethernet MAC DMA Interrupt Status (EMACDMARIS) register.

    "Receive Buffer Unavailable" only occurs while the TCP is still being transferred, and given that after the failure packets can still be received by the Tiva appears to be an indication of a temporary lack of receive buffers rather than the cause of the eventual failure when the Tiva can't transmit.

+7) EMACSnow.c is configured with 4 transmit descriptors.
+   After the failure condition, where there is no transmission from the Tiva and txDropped is increasing, the state of the transmit descriptors was:
+'EMACSnow.c'::EMACSnow_private.pTxDescList->pDescriptors[0].Desc.ui32CtrlStatus unsigned int    0x70100000 (Hex)    0x2003BAF4
+'EMACSnow.c'::EMACSnow_private.pTxDescList->pDescriptors[1].Desc.ui32CtrlStatus unsigned int    0x70100000 (Hex)    0x2003BB18
+'EMACSnow.c'::EMACSnow_private.pTxDescList->pDescriptors[2].Desc.ui32CtrlStatus unsigned int    0x70100000 (Hex)    0x2003BB3C
+'EMACSnow.c'::EMACSnow_private.pTxDescList->pDescriptors[3].Desc.ui32CtrlStatus unsigned int    0x70100000 (Hex)    0x2003BB60
+'EMACSnow.c'::EMACSnow_private.pTxDescList->pDescriptors[0].hPkt    void *  0x2003A9FC  0x2003BB14
+'EMACSnow.c'::EMACSnow_private.pTxDescList->pDescriptors[1].hPkt    void *  0x2003A964  0x2003BB38
+'EMACSnow.c'::EMACSnow_private.pTxDescList->pDescriptors[2].hPkt    void *  0x2003AB2C  0x2003BB5C
+'EMACSnow.c'::EMACSnow_private.pTxDescList->pDescriptors[3].hPkt    void *  0x2003A918  0x2003BB80

+   The ui32CtrlStatus value of 0x70100000 means the descriptor is owned by the host, and is the value when the descriptors are idle at the start of the test.
+   However, the non-NULL hPkt field means the EMAC driver thinks the descriptor is in use by the DMA.
+   With the test running and data being transmitted, a continuous refresh of the descriptors show between 0 and 2 descriptors at use at one time, until the failure occurs when all are in use. i.e. doesn't appear a gradual resource leak.

+8) After a failure the contents of the 'EMACSnow.c'::EMACSnow_private.pTxDescList->pDescriptors[].pvBuffer1 buffers match the last 4 packets transmitted by the TIVA before the failure.

+9) After a failure the following can be used to make the Tiva network stack active again:
+   a) Set a breakpoint in the EMACSnow_hwiIntFxn() function after has written to g_ulStatus with the interrupt status.
+   b) Cause the Tiva to receive an Ethernet packet, e.g. try and ping the Tiva.
+   c) Set the least significant bit in g_ulStatus (EMAC_INT_TRANSMIT)
+   d) Disable the breakpoint and continue.
+   e) Setting the EMAC_INT_TRANSMIT bit in g_ulStatus causes EMACSnow_processTransmitted() to be called.
+   f) EMACSnow_processTransmitted() detects that all transmit descriptors have completed transmission, and marks the transmit descriptors as free
+      by freeing the pbuf and setting hPkt to NULL.

+   Therefore, the problem appear to be that a transmit interrupt gets "lost".

+10) Use Data Variable Tracing to watch acceses to g_ulStatus, with a breakpoint set when EMACSnow_private.txDropped is incremented.

+    The normal pattern for for g_ulStatus to be written in EMACSnow_hwiIntFxn() to give the interrupt mask and read twice in EMACSnow_handlePackets().
+    E.g. for a transmit interrupt which is handled:
+33800433840,Data_WP:Write:Comp0,Data value,0x10001,,,,,,
+33800433840,Data_WP Address Offset:Comp0,Value,0x2003BF8C,,,,,,
+33800434228,Data_WP:Read:Comp0,Data value,0x10001,,,,,,
+33800434228,Data_WP Address Offset:Comp0,Value,0x2003BF8C,,,,,,
+33800434720,Data_WP:Read:Comp0,Data value,0x10001,,,,,,
+33800434720,Data_WP Address Offset:Comp0,Value,0x2003BF8C,,,,,,

+    In the failure case g_ul_Status written the the value 0x10001 which means a transmit interurpt has occurred, but is followed by a write of zero meaning no interrupts have occurred.
+    EMACSnow_handlePackets() reads g_ulStatus as zero, resulting in no transmit interrupt processing occurring:
+33800476528,Data_WP:Write:Comp0,Data value,0x10001,,,,,,
+33800476528,Data_WP Address Offset:Comp0,Value,0x2003BF8C,,,,,,
+33800481204,Data_WP:Write:Comp0,Data value,0x0,,,,,,                <--- transmit interrupt flag overwritten before read
+33800481204,Data_WP Address Offset:Comp0,Value,0x2003BF8C,,,,,,
+33800481708,Data_WP:Read:Comp0,Data value,0x0,,,,,,
+33800481708,Data_WP Address Offset:Comp0,Value,0x2003BF8C,,,,,,
+33800482084,Data_WP:Read:Comp0,Data value,0x0,,,,,,
+33800482084,Data_WP Address Offset:Comp0,Value,0x2003BF8C,,,,,,

+   Not sure why EMACSnow_hwiIntFxn() gets re-called with no interrupts pending, but this does show a timing condition under which the history of pending interrupts in g_ulStatus get lost.

+11) As an experiment, commented out the EMACIntDisable() in EMACSnow_hwiIntFxn() and the EMACIntEnable() in EMACSnow_handlePackets().
+    The test still failed with the Tiva unable to transmit due to all transmit descriptors being in use.
+    0x10001 was written to g_ulStatus meaning a transmit interrupt, but was overwritten by 0x10040() meaning a receive interrupt before being processed:
+8299507324,Data_WP:Write:Comp2,Data value,0x10001,,,,,,
+8299507324,Data_WP Address Offset:Comp2,Value,0x2003BF8C,,,,,,
+8299511972,Data_WP:Write:Comp2,Data value,0x10040,,,,,,                <--- transmit interrupt flag overwritten before read
+8299511972,Data_WP Address Offset:Comp2,Value,0x2003BF8C,,,,,,
+8299512504,Data_WP:Read:Comp2,Data value,0x10040,,,,,,
+8299512504,Data_WP Address Offset:Comp2,Value,0x2003BF8C,,,,,,
+8299512936,Data_WP:Read:Comp2,Data value,0x10040,,,,,,
+8299512936,Data_WP Address Offset:Comp2,Value,0x2003BF8C,,,,,,

+12) An unmodified tcpEcho from TI-RTOS for TivaC 2.16.1.14 was run with a hardware watchpoint triggered onto a write to g_ulStatus with a value of zero.
+    The watchpoint was hit when tcpSendReceive was run with:
+        ./tcpSendReceive tisoc 1000 1 -s0

+    This shows that the unmodified example can show the condition where EMACSnow_hwiIntFxn() zeros g_ulStatus before the pending interrupts have been processed.